Leochares: Works

 Leochares worked at the construction of the Mausoleum of Mausolos at Halicarnassus, one of the "Seven Wonders of the Ancient World".
 The Diana of Versailles is a Roman copy of his original (c.
 325 BC).
 He is also thought to be the creator of the celebrated Apollo Belvedere, of which a Roman copy is currently housed in Vatican City.

 Of his portrait-statues, the most celebrated were those of Philip, Alexander, Amyntas III, Olympias, and Eurydice I, which were made of ivory and gold, and were placed in the Philippeion, a circular building in the Altis at Olympia, erected by Philip II of Macedon in celebration of his victory at Battle of Chaeronea (338 BC).

+He also sculpted Ganymede and the Eagle, of which the Vatican statue is thought to be a recreation.
+Historically, Tatian found the statue offensive for its depiction of Greek masculinity as effeminate.